apache/pekko-management/docs/src/main/paradox/discovery/kubernetes.md

 }

 As described above, it is uncommon to use the Kubernetes API discovery mechanism as your default discovery mechanism.
-When using it with Akka Cluster Bootstrap, it is sufficient to configure it as described @ref[here](../bootstrap/kubernetes-api.md).
+When using it with Pekko Cluster Bootstrap, it is sufficient to configure it as described @ref[here](../bootstrap/kubernetes-api.md).
 Otherwise, to load it manually, use `loadServiceDiscovery` on the `Discovery` extension: